FutuneAI/ai-visibility-framework/diagnostic/visibility-diagnostic-framework.md

 ### Checkpoint 1.4 — Differentiation statement specificity `[L2]`

-Review the brand's stated differentiation across homepage, About, and product pages.
+Review the brand's stated differentiation across the homepage, About, and product pages.

 - Differentiation is specific, verifiable, and distinct from generic industry claims ("we've maintained <2% defect rate across 40M units shipped"): **5 points**
 - Differentiation present but relies on generic claims ("commitment to quality," "customer-first approach"): **2 points**